sedekln95/COVID-19_Risk_Estimation/README.md

     &nbsp;&nbsp;&nbsp;9. **max_risk_factor_ClusterNum_Foresight_ClusteringMethod.csv**: This file contains the highest risk factor in each cluster.
 The highest risk factor will be the risk factor of an instance of a user who has the maximum list of participants in its contact list.
 An example of the file name; max_risk_factor_5_50p_em.csv
     &nbsp;&nbsp;&nbsp;10. **std_riskfactor_ClusterNum_Foresight_ClusteringMethod.csv**: This file contains the standard deviation of the cluster's risk factor.
 An example of the file name; std_riskfactor_5_50p_em.csv
     &nbsp;&nbsp;&nbsp;11. **merged_list_ins_cl_ClusterNum_Foresight_ClusteringMethod.csv**: This file is a merged csv file between output file 2, 4, and 5.
 An example of the file name; merged_list_ins_cl_5_50p_em.csv
-    &nbsp;&nbsp;&nbsp;12. **error_values**: This file contains the average dependability of different number of communities for diiferent clustering methods at different foresights.
+    &nbsp;&nbsp;&nbsp;12. **error_values.csv**: This file contains the average dependability of different number of communities for diiferent clustering methods at different foresights.
+The average dependability is the average of the summation of the absolute difference between the actual risk factor and the predicted risk factor for M communities/clusters.
+    &nbsp;&nbsp;&nbsp;13. **min_error_value.csv**: This file contains the the maximum dependability from the identified clustering methods at a particular foresight with M communities/clusters.